Zits. Pustules. Papules. Wheals. Comedones. Milia. There are lots of things that happen to the skin – especially on the face – on a regular basis.

 - If it hurts – stop – it’s too soon and you will bruise and then possibly scar

 - Stop at the first sign of blood – you’re about to scar

-- Never, ever, ever try and pop a milia – this technique will eventually make them go, or disperse on the surface.
+- Never, ever, ever try and pop a milia – this technique may eventually make them go or disperse on the surface.
 If they don’t, get them removed – professionally.
 Milia can only be taken out safely by piercing the skin – and a lot of therapists are not trained in milia removal.
 Ask before you let them attack.
 And don’t bother trying yourself – all you’ll get for your trouble is a bleeding hole, a bruise – and the milia waving at you from underneath when the dust has settled.
-And take note – if you do suffer from milia you need to up the hydration level of your creams – less oil, more water based ones.
+And take note – if you do suffer from milia you need to up the hydration level of your creams – less oil, more water-based ones.

-So the next time you feel Mount Vesuvius brewing under the skin – give it a chance, treat it with care, and save the Crest for your mouth.
+So, the next time you feel Mount Vesuvius brewing under the skin – give it a chance, treat it with care, and save the Crest for your mouth.
 Please.